Cloud Security for solicitors: a Best Practice guide for UK Law Firms.

 Cloud computing is a new choice of IT platform for lawyers in the UK.
 Firms are moving their IT processing and data, to servers which are located outside their own law offices.
 For many of these law firms, Cloud has been an appropriate choice for them because it is a flexible and affordable alternative to traditional or ‘on premise’ server and desktop-based platforms.
+Cloud security for solicitors is at the top of the agenda.

 Despite these benefits and the continued growth of cloud computing both in the business and legal worlds, there are still concerns that the adoption of cloud technology by law firms in the UK may bring with it security, confidentiality and data protection issues.
 These concerns are indeed justified if cloud computing is not implemented under expert IT guidance, particularly where the firm has no in-house IT support.
 Nevertheless when addressed properly, these concerns can be alleviated.